hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 ![hopr-admin user interface](./images/admin-UI-second-2.png)

 (**4**) You will see your `Network Health Indicator`.
-This can be either Red, Orange, Yellow or Green depending on your connection to the network.
-It's normal for it to be **Red** when you first start your node, you can wait a few minutes to see if it improves but this is not required.
+Depending on your connection to the network, this can be either Red, Orange, Yellow or Green.
+It's normal for it to be **Red** when you first start your node, you should wait a few minutes to see if it improves, but this is not required.

 (**5**) Click on the HOPR logo to see your node's connected peers.